SIBarcodeNetwork/ReadtheDocsMaster/README.md

 # Smithsonian Institution Barcode Network Informatics Resources
 This repository contains the Sphinx documentation source for SI Barcode Network Informatics Read the Docs page, located at [http://sibarcodenetwork.readthedocs.io/](http://sibarcodenetwork.readthedocs.io/).

-We will also host important supporting files, such as the FIMS spreadsheet template ("SI Barcode Network FIMS template.xlsx").
+We will also host important supporting files, such as the FIMS spreadsheet template ("SI Barcode Network GEOME FIMS template.xlsx").